Home » Why We Need More Vitamin C. Recommendations From a Natural Perspective.

 Conclusion: Getting higher vitamin C levels is a game changer in nutrition!

-Frugivores – including humans – do not synthesize vitamin C, because their species-specific diet contains high amounts naturally.
-Therefore, vitamin C is an essential micronutrient they need to obtain from the diet in large quantities!
+Frugivores – including humans – do not synthesize vitamin C because their biologically appropriate diet naturally contains high amounts of the essential compound.
 Humans, however, do not obtain nearly enough of it in most modern diets, which are “deficient” in fruit!

-This is why vitamin C is such a huge deal in health – and why only a high-fruit diet can really address the root cause!
+This is why increasing vitamin C is such a huge deal for recovery and improving health in general.
+It is also the reason why only a high-fruit diet can really address the root cause!
 Learn more about the human species-appropriate high-fruit diet here:

 References